Bible (BI)

 BI 105 Understanding the Old Testament - 3 Hours

 An introduction to the Old Testament, with an emphasis on its content, themes, and message.
-Students will learn to read these Scriptures in their literary, social, and historical context so as to better understand their contemporary relevance and apply them faithfully.
-Offered each semester for Deerfield traditional undergraduate; other modes as scheduled.
-Delivery mode: Deerfield traditional undergraduate and online.
+Students learn to read these Scriptures in their literary, social, and historical context so as to better understand their contemporary relevance and apply them faithfully.

 BI 115 Understanding the New Testament - 3 Hours

 An introduction to the New Testament with emphasis on its content, themes, and message.
-Students will learn to read these Scriptures in their literary, social, and historical context so as to better understand their contemporary relevance and apply them faithfully.
-Offered each semester for Deerfield traditional undergraduate; other modes as scheduled.
-Delivery mode: Deerfield traditional undergraduate and online.
+Students learn to read these Scriptures in their literary, social, and historical context so as to better understand their contemporary relevance and apply them faithfully.

 BI 211 Ethics and the Bible - 3 Hours

 This course examines the people, places, and stories of the Bible as a revealed resource for being and becoming Christian in the 21st century.
 The goal is to establish an ethical framework consonant with the biblical witness in the context of increasingly antithetical systems in contemporary culture and to learn to apply this ethical framework to issues in our personal lives and in our society in order to become more human and humane.
-Prerequisites: BI 105 or BI 115.
-Delivery mode: Deerfield traditional undergraduate and online.
+Prerequisite: BI 105 or BI 115.

 BI 290 Interpreting and Teaching the Bible - 3 Hours

 This course provides exposure to select theories and further develops skills for interpreting the Bible.
-Students will learn how to transition from interpretation to teaching a variety of audiences with pastoral and contextual sensitivity.
+Students learn how to transition from interpretation to teaching a variety of audiences with pastoral and contextual sensitivity.
 Specific attention will be given to interpreting and teaching texts of different genres from both the Old Testament and New Testament.
-Prerequisites: BI 105 or BI 115.
-Delivery mode: Deerfield traditional undergraduate and online.
+Prerequisite: BI 105 or BI 115.

 BI 301 Old Testament Pentateuch and Former Prophets - 3 Hours

 A study of the Pentateuch (Genesis through Deuteronomy) and Former Prophets (Joshua, Judges, Samuel, Kings) in the Old Testament.
-This course will briefly survey all books in the corpus, but interpretation will focus on a particular book.
-Students will strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
+This course briefly surveys all books in the corpus, but interpretation focuses on a particular book.
+Students strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
 Prerequisite: BI 105.
-Delivery mode: Deerfield traditional undergraduate and online.
+Delivery mode: online.

 BI 302 Pentateuch - 3 Hours

 A study of the content, theology, and criticism of the Pentateuch.
 Emphasis will be on major themes like creation, fall, salvation, election, covenant, ethics and worship, and law.
 A particular book of the Pentateuch will be exegeted in detail and developed from theological and literary perspectives and its literary, social, and historical context.
 Prerequisites: BI 101, BI 210.
-Delivery mode: Waupun Initiative, Florida undergraduate.
+Delivery mode: Wisconsin Prison Initiative.

 BI 303 Old Testament Latter Prophets - 3 Hours

 A study of the Latter Prophets (Isaiah through Ezekiel, the Twelve, and Daniel) in the Old Testament.
-This course will briefly survey all books in this corpus, but interpretation will focus on a particular book.
-Students will strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
+This course briefly surveys all books in this corpus, but interpretation focuses on a particular book.
+Students strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
 Prerequisite: BI 105.
-Delivery mode: Deerfield traditional undergraduate and online.
+Delivery mode: Wisconsin Prison Initiative, online.

 BI 307 Old Testament Writings - 3 Hours

 A study of the poetic books (Psalms, Job, Proverbs, Song of Songs, Ecclesiastes, Lamentations) and post-exile narratives (Ezra/Nehemiah, Esther, Chronicles) in the Old Testament.
-This course will briefly survey all books in the corpus, but interpretation will focus on a particular book.
-Students will strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
+This course briefly surveys all books in the corpus, but interpretation focuses on a particular book.
+Students strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
 Prerequisite: BI 105.
-Delivery mode: Deerfield traditional undergraduate and online.
+Delivery mode: online.

 BI 312 Life of Christ - 3 Hours

 A study of the life of Jesus Christ, with emphasis on crisis events.
-Attention is given to Jesus in a particular Gospel, to the developments in Jesus' ministry, and to the topics of Messiahship, kingdom of God, discipleship, and controversy.
+Attention is given to Jesus in a particular Gospel, to the developments in Jesus' ministry, and to the topics of messiahship, kingdom of God, discipleship, and controversy.
 Prerequisites: BI 111, BI 210.
-Delivery mode: Waupun Initiative, and Florida undergraduate.
+Delivery mode: Wisconsin Prison Initiative.

 BI 331 New Testament Synoptic Gospels and Acts - 3 Hours

 A study of the Synoptic Gospels (Matthew, Mark, Luke) and Acts in the New Testament.
-This course will briefly survey all books in the corpus, but interpretation will focus on a particular book.
-Students will strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
+This course briefly surveys all books in the corpus, but interpretation focuses on a particular book.
+Students strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
 Prerequisite: BI 115.
-Delivery mode: Deerfield traditional undergraduate and online.

 BI 333 New Testament Pauline Epistles - 3 Hours

 A study of the Pauline epistles (Romans through Philemon) in the New Testament.
-This course will briefly survey all books in this corpus, but interpretation will focus on a particular book.
-Students will strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
+This course briefly surveys all books in this corpus, but interpretation focuses on a particular book.
+Students strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
 Prerequisite: BI 115.
-Delivery mode: Deerfield traditional undergraduate and online.

 BI 337 New Testament General Epistles - 2 Hours

 A study of the general epistles (Hebrews through 2 Peter, Jude) in the New Testament.
-This course will briefly survey all books in this corpus, but interpretation will focus on a particular book.
-Students will strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
+This course briefly surveys all books in this corpus, but interpretation focuses on a particular book.
+Students strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
 Prerequisite: BI 115.
-Delivery mode: Deerfield traditional undergraduate and online.

 BI 339 New Testament Johannine Literature - 2 Hours

 A study of the Johannine literature (Gospel of John, 1-3 John, Revelation) in the New Testament.
-This course will briefly survey all books in the corpus, but interpretation will focus on a particular book.
-Students will strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
+This course briefly surveys all books in the corpus, but interpretation focuses on a particular book.
+Students strengthen interpretive skills by examining key structural, contextual, thematic, critical, and theological issues in the book.
 Prerequisite: BI 115.
-Delivery mode: Deerfield traditional undergraduate and online.

 BI 350 Topics in the Bible - 1-3 Hours